Solving the Yamabe Problem by an Iterative Method on a Small Riemannian Domain: Introduction

+In contrast to seeking a minimum of the Yamabe functional, we do not assume {\it a priori} that $u$ is positive, so the nonlinear term $u^{p-1}$ in (\ref{intro:eqn2}) may not be well defined.
+Instead, we first find a weak solution to

+with $u\in H^{1}(\Omega) $ satisfying a Dirichlet condition (Theorem \ref{Euclidean:thm1}).
+We then prove that $u$ is positive (Theorem \ref{negative:thm1}), so $u$ solves (\ref{intro:eqn2}) weakly.
+We finally prove that $u$ is smooth (Theorem \ref{Euclidean:thm6}).
+Therefore, this $u$ produces a solution to the Yamabe problem with Dirichlet data.
+It is intriguing that the variant (\ref{eq:abs}) of the Yamabe equation is related to the nonlinear Schr\"odinger equation with energy-critical exponent; see Remark \ref{REV1RE}.

-The proof has technical advantages over previous proofs: (i) Yamabe obtained the Yamabe equation (\ref{intro:eqn2}) as the Euler-Lagrange equation of $Y(g)$, while we solve (\ref{intro:eqn2}) directly, without discussing whether a minimum of $Y(g)$ exists; (ii) In contrast to Yamabe and Trudinger's arguments, which treated the subcritical case $s< p$ of (\ref{intro:eqn2}) before passing to the limit $s=p$, we work directly with (\ref{intro:eqn2}); (iii) Because our argument is local and does not involve minimizing a functional, it has applications to closed manifolds, manifolds with boudary, and noncompact manifolds.
+The proof has technical advantages over previous proofs: (i) Yamabe obtained the Yamabe equation (\ref{intro:eqn2}) as the Euler-Lagrange equation of $Y(g)$, while we solve (\ref{intro:eqn2}) directly, without discussing whether a minimum of $Y(g)$ exists; (ii) In contrast to Yamabe and Trudinger's arguments, which treated the subcritical case $s< p$ of (\ref{intro:eqn2}) before passing to the limit $s=p$, we work directly with (\ref{intro:eqn2}); (iii) We are able to fix the boundary geometry, in the sense that the boundary metric is unchanged.
 The main disadvantage is that because we work with (\ref{intro:eqn2}) directly, we cannot assume that $u$ is positive as in previous approaches; the proof of positivity requires a separate argument.

 The paper is organized as follows.
-In \S2, we apply the iterative method to solve (\ref{intro:eqn2}) on a small bounded domain $ \Omega \subset \R^{n} $, $n\not\equiv 2\ ({\rm mod}\ 8)$, with constant Dirichlet boundary conditions (Theorem \ref{Euclidean:thm1}).
+In \S2, we apply the iterative method to solve (\ref{eq:abs}) on a small bounded domain $ \Omega$ with constant Dirichlet boundary conditions (Theorem \ref{Euclidean:thm1}).
 The size of $\Omega$ is determined in the proof.
-The dimensional restriction ensures that $u^{p-1}$ is well defined, even if $u$ is possibly negative.
 The main technical difficulty is that the nonlinearity in (\ref{intro:eqn2}) involves the function $x^{p-1}$, which is not globally Lipschitz on $\R^+$; the easier case of an elliptic equation with globally Lipschitz nonlinearity is treated in \cite{Xu}.
 The added difficulty is handled by familiar techniques: the Gagliardo-Nirenberg inequality, the Poincar\'e inequality, Li-Yau estimates for the first eigenvalue of $\Delta_g$, and elliptic estimates.
-The solution obtained is a weak solution in the Sobolev space $H^1(\Omega,g).$ In Theorem \ref{Euclidean:thm6}, we prove that the solution is in fact smooth, using arguments adapted from Yamabe and Trudinger's work in the subcritical case.
+The solution obtained is a weak solution in the Sobolev space $H^1(\Omega,g).$